fmaste/Haskell/doc/EvaluationStrategies.md

 for programmers.

 The evaluation strategy determines when to evaluate argument expressions during function application.
-Although it is closer to the implementation details than the formal system, its choice is an important element in the design of a [high-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language).
+Although it is closer to operational semantics than denotational semantics, its choice is an important element in the design of a [high-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language).

 ```haskell